laylow2021/transaction-gan/README.md

 - Holdout vs synthetic metrics to verify the model generalises to unseen rows.
 - A simple “real vs synthetic” classifier AUC (values near 0.5 mean the discriminator can’t tell them apart).
+- Optional train-on-synthetic / test-on-real (TSTR) scores when you provide a target column (e.g., `--tstr-target is_fraud`).

+Turn on the built-in CTGAN tuner (`--auto-tune`) to automatically evaluate a small grid of hyperparameters using a validation slice of the training data.
+The pipeline then retrains on the full training split with the best-performing configuration and records the tuning history inside `*.metrics.json`.
+Provide a custom JSON list via `--tuning-grid path/to/grid.json` if you only want to try a handful of overrides; otherwise the default search space is used.

 Both the CLI output and `*.metrics.json` file contain split summaries plus these scores, and the PySide6 GUI surfaces the key information in its results pane.